 - arrange all of the other necessary services such as building and pest reports, strata reports and conveyancing.
-Other assistance may involve the appointment of a property manager for investor rental properties, recommending contractors for building work or even managing renovations for the client.
+Other assistance may involve:

-If you find a property and want an independent analysis, rather than simply relying on the vendor’s or agent, the buyer’s agent can assist.
-The buyer’s agent’s report will usually involve research into comparable recent sales and an objective opinion of the positives and negatives of the property, as well as a price estimate or range of what the property is worth in the current market.
+If you have found a property a buyer’s agent can assist with an independent analysis or property appraisal.
+The buyer’s agent’s report will usually involve research into comparable recent sales and an objective opinion of the positives and negatives of the property.
+It will also include a price estimate or range of what the property is worth in the current market.

 The fine art of negotiation can be a difficult matter if you are an inexperienced property buyer.
 A buyer’s agent will establish all the information useful for negotiation (eg, length of time on the market, price the vendor paid for the property, whether the vendor has bought elsewhere, etc) and then develop a strategy to secure the property for the lowest possible price and best contract terms.

-The buyer’s agent is aware of all the tricks used in the auction room and they will be able to make confident and calculated bids to try to outwit the other bidders.
-They also understand all of the laws regarding auction procedures and registration, and will be able to manage all of the relevant paperwork on your behalf, particularly for bidding nomination forms, powers of attorney and deposit payment alternatives.
+An experienced Buyer’s Agent is aware of all the tricks used in the auction room and will be able to determine the appropriate strategy for auction day.
+They also understand all of the laws regarding auction procedures and registration, and will be able to manage all of the relevant paperwork on your behalf.
+This may include bidding nomination forms, powers of attorney and deposit payment alternatives.